 So a coffee shop named Cafe and Velo (co-owned by my favorite bike shop owner) just opened near what used to be a truly scary corner where I have been approached and threatened while riding my bike (while working on my A Streetcar Named Aspire longitudinal photo essay) by those perhaps lost to drugs.
 When it wasn’t bad, however, it was beautiful in a “junk as art” kind of way, especially when I realized that people sometimes treated like junk were filled with art.
 I got in the habit of carrying a few easy-access dollar bills for folks I was fortunate to meet there.
 That’s also where I rescued the hunks of fallen wall from a stunning mural (which I then turned into a guerrilla art exhibit).

-To think I would ever stand there and talk with a stranger for what must have been close to thirty minutes without looking over my shoulder or clutching my purse would have been unthinkable not all that long ago.
+To think I would ever stand there and talk with a stranger for what must have been close to thirty minutes without looking over my shoulder would have been unthinkable not all that long ago.
 Yet, there you have it.
 A steady stream of hipsters locked their bikes and went in and out of the new haunt, and the corner, therefore, no longer feels quite as haunted.
 It feels bustling with new life.
 Different life.

 That’s where I met Big Jon, whose card identifies him as a Man About Town.
 Big Jon (Jon Braswell) isn’t a hipster, however.
 He’s a seasoned BoomXer like me, born on the cusp of two generations, a witness to many others.
 He spotted me through a privacy screen that separates the patio from the street as I was taking photos from across the street.
 At first he thought I was his hippie friend (who rides a colorful bike like my beloved Mulie), with whom he helped run a bike program years ago that fixed up old bikes (which led to a community bike cooperative named SoPo), painted them “god-awful yellow, wheels and everything” and made them available for people to use all over the City of Decatur.
 It was, perhaps, a precursor to today’s bikeshare program, launched this summer in the City of Atlanta.
 It was a seed planted.